Kayizoku/mpv-rename/README.md

 This script makes it possible to rename files on the go directly within MPV player window without having to leave it for a second.

 ## Installation
-This script needs the user-input-module to work.
-You can get that from here: https://github.com/CogentRedTester/mpv-user-input/.
+This script needs the [user-input-module](https://github.com/CogentRedTester/mpv-user-input/).
 Follow the appropriate steps.
 Once thats's done, like any other script.
 Simply place "rename.lua" inside ~~/scripts/ directory.
 Create the folder if it dosen't exist.